In Depth: Connective Tissue 01

 There are four major ligaments of the knee.
 Two are located outside the knee joint capsule.
 They are:

-The patellar ligament helps hold the kneecap in place.
-This tough flat ligament connects the kneecap to the head of the tibia below it.
+The knee also contains the patellar ligament, which helps hold the kneecap in place.
+This tough, flat ligament connects the kneecap to the head of the tibia below it.
 At the top of the kneecap, the tendon of the quadriceps femoris muscle rises above the kneecap.
 Because the bottom of the kneecap is connected to bone and the top to a muscle, the knee has greater flexibility than if it were connected to bone on both ends.